sebastian-weisshaar/Autodiff/README.md

 # autodiff-NARS

-**An automatic differentiation package implementing forward and reverse mode**
+**An automatic differentiation package implementing forward and reverse mode**.

-Please refer to `docs/documentation.ipynb` for more details
+Please refer to `docs/documentation.ipynb` for more details.

 | Group Members       | Emails                              |